 Magnetic field simulations can be used to simulate magnetic field sources and to determine and visualize their magnetic fields.
 This allows optimal and customized shielding solutions to be evaluated and tested.
 The software used is Narda EFC-400 and COMSOL Multiphysics.

-We perform magnetic field calculations for the following components and systems.
-If necessary, a suitable shielding solution is designed by Systron.
+We perform magnetic field simulations for the following components and systems.
+If necessary, a suitable magnetic field shielding solution is designed by Systron.

 The Finite Element Method (FEM) is a numerical method for solving complex systems described by differential equations.
 Basically, the computational domain is divided into a finite number of subdomains, which in turn, due to their simplicity, can be well calculated.
 Based on transition conditions of the individual elements, the behavior of the entire system can then be calculated.